 Visiting the Siena Pinacoteca, one of the largest gold background collections in the world

-Visiting Siena is an important experience in getting to know a symbolic centre of the medieval civilization of Tuscany and Italy.
+Visiting Siena is an important experience in getting to know a symbolic centre of the medieval civilisation of Tuscany and Italy.
 However, the visit of the town would be very limited if it were limited to the points of major tourist attraction, such as the Duomo and Piazza del Campo.
 One way to enjoy the quintessence of the city is a tour in the National Pinacoteca.
 The gallery, which is located a few meters away from the Cathedral complex, boasts one of the largest collections in the world of paintings with gold background, with tables ranging from the first half of the thirteenth century to works dating back to the Baroque era.

 The gallery is housed within two of the most elegant buildings in the city, in Gothic style, which belonged to two illustrious Sienese families.
 The visit to the Siena Pinacoteca therefore turns into a remarkable sensory experience to understand and appreciate the art and history of Siena.
 Our tour will start from the elegant courtyard of the museum, decorated with an elegant portico that houses works from different city contexts and beyond – mostly with a religious theme – also spokesperson of Renaissance art that is little known in the city of the Palio.